-Your default waiting period is 90 days, but you can apply for a shorter waiting period of 60 or 30 days.
+When applying for cover, you can choose a waiting period of 90, 60 or 30 days.

 What if I return to work during the waiting period?

 If you return to work during the waiting period and the return proves unsuccessful due to the injury or illness causing total disability, then the original waiting period will continue if you returned to work for no more than 10% of the waiting period.